End to End Testing#

 Quick Setup#

-Note: E2E Testing is already ready to running for multiple domains.
-This section is for setting up new testing for parts of the model that aren’t yet covered.
+Note: E2E Testing is already ready to running on multiple domains for three sets of inputs.
+This section is for creating testing for a new sets of inputs, or setting up testing for an uncovered domain in an exisiting set of inputs.

 In the input/data/end_to_end_testing